Dear Board of Directors:

 Credit unions and their service providers should review the National Strategy1 to consider what actions may be appropriate for their particular situation, and whether such actions should be included in their event response and contingency strategies.
 Credit unions with a global presence and those considered critical to the financial system may have greater preparation and response challenges than those of other credit unions.
 However, a pandemic event is a potential threat to any credit union regardless of size and location.
 Preparations for employee safety and business continuity should include consideration of identified risks.

-The official federal Web site, http://www.pandemicflu.gov (opens new window), contains the complete text of the National Strategy for Pandemic Influenza and other important related details.
+The official federal Web site, (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , contains the complete text of the National Strategy for Pandemic Influenza and other important related details.

 For specific information regarding the business continuity and disaster recovery process, please review NCUA’s Letter to Credit Unions #01-CU-21 Disaster Recovery and Business Resumption Contingency Plans.
 That LTCU states threats can be natural, human, or technical and credit union’s contingency plans should consider a worst-case scenario.
 To be effective, the plans should assume that the credit union could not continue operating at its physical location, due to a natural disaster or some other unforeseen event, for an extended period.